AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/instructors-in-a-live-hub-session.md

 Ensure smooth communication and collaboration throughout the session.
 You can:

 * Respond to questions using the Chat panel and Q&A, including AI-assisted replies in the Questions tab.
+View [use the chat panel as an Instructor](./use-the-chat-panel-as-an-instructor.md#draft-replies-to-participant-questions-with-ai) for more information.

 * Interact with all participants in the Everyone tab, or hold direct conversations in the Private tab.

 * Enable or restrict learner permissions as needed.

 * Manage Learners from the Attendees panel view who are present or absent, monitor raised hands and reactions, send private messages, mute microphones, and lower raised hands.
+View [Manage the Attendees panel](./manage-the-attendees-panel.md) for more information.

 * Facilitate discussions and group activities, including launching breakout rooms and joining a room when a learner asks for help.

 * Handle disruptions or technical issues during the session.
+View [Troublehshooting guide for Live Hub](../kb/troubleshooting-guide-for-live-hub.md#connection-issues)

 ### Conclude the session

 End the session for all participants when the training is complete.
 After the session, review the outcomes from the session overview page:

 * Access the session recording and transcript and edit the recording if needed.
+View [Record a session](./record-a-session.md#view-topics-in-recording) for more information.

 * Review session analytics, including the session summary; interactions such as polls, quizzes, breakouts, Q&A, and reactions; participant activity; and downloadable reports.
 View [Session dashboard](./view-the-session-dashboard.md) for more information.

 >[!NOTE]
 >